Brett Kavanaugh Supreme Court nomination: Documents battle

 Shortly after being nominated, Kavanaugh began making courtesy visits to senators at their Capitol Hill offices.
-By the first week of August, Kavanaugh had met with 47 senators, all but one of them (Joe Manchin) Republican.
-According to the Senate Historical Office, this custom was initiated by Supreme Court nominee Harry Blackmun in 1970, and has been an important part of the process since.
+By the first week of August, Kavanaugh had met with 47 senators, all but one of them Republican, with Joe Manchin the exception.
+According to the Senate Historical Office, this custom was initiated by Supreme Court nominee Harry Blackmun in 1970 and has been an important part of the process since.

-Senate Democrats initially refused to meet with Kavanaugh, saying that before they did, the Republican leadership needed to agree to make available for their review all documents (perhaps exceeding 1 million pages) pertaining to Kavanaugh's tenure as White House staff secretary in the George W. Bush administration, work on the 2000 United States presidential election recount in Florida, and on Independent Counsel Ken Starr's investigations concerning President Bill Clinton.
+Senate Democrats initially refused to meet with Kavanaugh, saying that before they did, the Republican leadership needed to agree to make available for their review all documents (perhaps exceeding 1 million pages) pertaining to Kavanaugh's tenure as White House staff secretary in the George W. Bush administration, his work on the 2000 United States presidential election recount in Florida, and his work on Independent Counsel Ken Starr's investigations concerning President Bill Clinton.
 By mid-August, however, several Democrats had either met with or had scheduled meetings with Kavanaugh.

-As of August 10, when Judiciary Committee chairman Grassley announced the confirmation hearing start-date, the committee had received more than 184,000 pages of records from Kavanaugh's work as a White House lawyer and his work for Independent Counsel Ken Starr.
+By August 10, when Judiciary Committee chairman Chuck Grassley announced the confirmation hearing start date, the committee had received more than 184,000 pages of records from Kavanaugh's work as a White House lawyer and his work for Independent Counsel Ken Starr.
 It had also received documents detailing the 307 cases in which Kavanaugh wrote an opinion as an appeals court judge, the hundreds more opinions he joined, and the more than 17,500 pages of material he provided in response to the committee's bipartisan questionnaire.
 Subsequently, on September 3, the day before the hearing began, an additional 42,000 pages of documents became available to the committee.
 Altogether, about 415,000 pages of information had been transmitted to the committee, with about 147,000 of them withheld from public view.
-Though the Trump administration had released to the committee the largest number of Executive Branch records ever for the consideration of a Supreme Court nominee, it blocked release of over 101,000 additional pages of records citing executive privilege.
+Though the Trump administration had released to the committee the largest number of Executive Branch records ever for the consideration of a Supreme Court nominee, it blocked release of over 101,000 additional pages of records, citing executive privilege.